Far from home? Spiderman drops in at the papal audience

-VATICAN CITY, June 23 (Reuters) - A different type of participant dropped in on Pope Francis' general audience at the Vatican on Wednesday - Spiderman.
+VATICAN CITY (Reuters) - A different type of participant dropped in on Pope Francis’ general audience at the Vatican on Wednesday - Spiderman.

 A man dressed in a full, skin-tight, red, black and blue costume of the comic book character - including head cover - was sitting in a VIP section of the audience in Vatican’s San Damaso Courtyard.